Commonwealth realm: Second Elizabethan era

-Former realms and dominions

-List of states
+Transitions

 In addition to the states listed above, the Dominion of Newfoundland was a dominion when the Statute of Westminster 1931 was given royal assent but effectively lost that status in 1934, without ever having assented to the Statute of Westminster, and before the term Commonwealth realm ever came into use.
 Due to a domestic financial and political crisis, the Newfoundland legislature petitioned the UK to suspend dominion status, the UK parliament passed the Newfoundland Act 1933, and direct rule was implemented in 1934.
 Rather than reclaiming dominion status after the Second World War, it became a province of Canada in 1949.

 Republican referendums

-Six Commonwealth realms and Dominions have held referendums to consider whether they should become republics.
-As of January 2020, of the eight referendums held, three have been successful: in Ghana, in South Africa and the second referendum in Gambia.
+Six Commonwealth realms and dominions held referendums to consider whether they should become republics.
+As of January 2020, of the eight held, three were successful: in Ghana, in South Africa and the second referendum in Gambia.
 Referendums that rejected the proposal were held in Australia, twice in Tuvalu, and in Saint Vincent and the Grenadines.
 Interest in holding a second referendum was expressed in Australia in 2010.

 During the 2020 Jamaican general election, the People's National Party promised to hold a referendum on becoming a republic within 18 months if it won the election and polls suggested that 55 per cent of Jamaicans desired the country become a republic.
-However, the ruling Jamaica Labour Party, which had in 2016 promised a referendum but not carried one out, was re-elected.
+The ruling Jamaica Labour Party, which had in 2016 promised a referendum it did not deliver, was re-elected.

 Barbados, which had been a Commonwealth realm for 55 years since it gained independence in 1966, became a republic by vote of Parliament in October 2021, effective on 30 November 2021.
 Some Barbadians criticised the government's decision not to hold a referendum on the issue as being undemocratic.

 In 2022, following the death of Elizabeth II and the accession of Charles III, the governments of Jamaica, The Bahamas, and Antigua and Barbuda announced their intentions to hold referendums.